greenm01/vb4x/docs/vb4x_specs.md

 The standard unit of account in VB4X is the Satoshi (SAT), i.e. money.
 The power of a House is fueled by economic might, which in turn is a function of population growth and harvested resources.

-SATs flow across space on the Lightning network.
+SATs settle instanteously on the interdimensional Lightning network.
+(All comms and data are instaneous in this manner.
+Don't question; it's magic).

 ## XY\.1 Principles